rarocompany/elsolardelola/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.2.9 =
+* Fix: compatibility issue between translation interface and Thrive Architect
+* Fix: make sure processed links are stripped of extra tags
+* Fix: a potential error in the url converter

 = 2.2.8 =
 * Fixed truncated archive urls on front page on translated pages
 * Fixed bug with language switcher not working properly for posts with translated slugs when using Advanced option to Exclude Paths From Translation